HOME | CONTENTS | DISCUSSIONS DISCUSSION ARCHIVES | BLOG | QUICK-KITs| STATES

 Fiscal Law Tutorials

-The Department of the Army and the Government Accountability Office provide its Fiscal Law overviews or classes.
+The Department of the Army provides a massive "Desk Book" and the Government Accountability Office provides its Fiscal Law training--for a price.

 Legal